Pathorse/TTK4145---Sanntidsprogrammering/README.md

 The above steps happens **asynchronously** with respect to the `pthread_cancel()` call; the return status of `pthread_cancel()` merely informs the caller whether the cancellation request was successfully queued.

+### Java - AsynchronouslyInterruptedException

+The **AsynchronouslyInterruptedException** is a special exception that is thrown in response to an attempt to asynchronously transfer the locus of control of a schedulable object.

+A schedulable object that is executing a method or constructor, which is declared with an **AsynchronouslyInterruptedException** in its `throws` clause, can be asynchronously interrupted except when it is executing in the lexical scope of a synchronized statement within that method/constructor.
+As soon as the schedulable object leaves the lexical scope of the method by calling another method/constructor it may be asynchronously interrupted if the called method/constructor is asynchronously interruptible.

 Written by Paal Arthur Schjelderup Thorseth